EllieChen-Git/React-Practice-Blog/README.md

 # React Practice - Blog

-- Try to replicate the journal project we did in class to refresh my React knowledge.
+- Try to replicate the journal project we did in class into a React Blog to refresh my React knowledge.

 ### Dependencies